September 23, 2023

 - Broadband Providers Invest Heavily in U.S. Networks: America’s broadband providers have a proven track record of investing heavily in the nation’s broadband infrastructure.
-They invested more than $2 trillion of their own capital since 1996, and these companies’ 2021 investment of $86 billion represents more than twice the IIJA’s historic $42.5 billion commitment of public funds.
+They invested nearly $2.1 trillion of their own capital since 1996, and these companies’ 2022 investment of $102.4 billion represents more than twice the IIJA’s historic $42.5 billion commitment of public funds.

 - USF is Essential to Maintaining Strong Rural Connectivity: The combination of broadband providers’ own investments alongside IIJA public investments puts the national goal of universal connectivity within reach.
 But like roads and bridges, these networks must be maintained, repaired and expanded over time, and even restored or replaced following a natural disaster.
 This will require ongoing resources in remote areas that require public support to serve.
 The USF is the nation’s primary vehicle for ensuring every home, business, school and library gets and stays connected to affordable, quality broadband.

 - The Current USF Funding Mechanism is Outdated & Regressive: Based disproportionately on dwindling U.S. landlines, USF’s current funding mechanism is unsustainable.
 According to the Centers for Disease Control, more than 7 in 10 U.S. households had no landline as of June 2022.
 This ongoing trend concentrates the financial burden of USF on an ever-smaller group of people, most often older Americans and other vulnerable groups who are most likely t o keep their fixed line voice service.